chrisraro/Giya/DEPLOYMENT_GUIDE.md

 2. **Test QR Code Scanning**:
    - Log in as a business
-   - Navigate to Validate Redemption page
+   - Navigate to Validate Redemption page (now accessible via the new button in dashboard)
    - Scan the customer's redemption QR code
    - Validate the redemption
    - Verify the redemption status updates

 3. **Check Redemption History**:
-   - As a customer, check that redemptions appear in your history
+   - As a customer, check that redemptions appear in your history with business information
    - As a business, check that validated redemptions appear in your records

 ## Troubleshooting